liezlsantos/deidentification/README.md

 ## Motivation

 One problem that hindrances data mining is the availability of nonconfidential data.
-The data is often available but cannot be given to researchers to protect the privacy of the records' owners.
+The data is often available but cannot be disclosed to researchers to protect the privacy of the records' owners.

 With this de-identification tool, records